 - Twice a year

-* An edge case: when using the 'Always' setting on a Main question frequency for Engagement, it will ask the eNPS question every single time.
+* An edge case: when using the 'Always' setting on a Main category question frequency, it will ask the one main question every single time.

 - Survey frequency: monthly